Annealed almost periodic entropy: Large deviations principles

 \begin{mainthm} Let $\phi:\G\to \rmM_k$ be positive definite.
 If $\phi$ is tempered, then for every neighbourhood $O$ of $\phi$ we have

 On the other hand, if $\phi$ is not tempered, then there are a neighbourhood $O$ of $\phi$ and a positive value $c$ such that

 \end{mainthm}

 Theorem~\ref{mainthm:tempered} is not really a new result.
-The case $k=1$ is equivalent to the Collins--Male theorem from~\cite{ColMal14}.
-That in turn is deduced from the analogous theorem for GUE random matrices due to Haagerup and Thorbj\o rnsen~\cite{HaaTho05}, which was the first real breakthrough in this area when it appeared.
-Other proofs have been given more recently as well.
-In addition, the case of larger $k$ is reduced to the case $k=1$ fairly easily.
-However, our new proof is independent of those previous works, and seems to have little in common with them.
+The case $k=1$ is equivalent to the Collins--Male theorem from~\cite{ColMal14}, and the case of larger $k$ is reduced to the case $k=1$ fairly easily.
+The case $k=1$ is deduced from the analogous theorem for GUE random matrices due to Haagerup and Thorbj\o rnsen~\cite{HaaTho05}, which was the first real breakthrough in this area when it appeared.
+Other proofs have been given more recently as well: see, in particular,~\cite{CGVTvH,CGVvH} and the survey~\cite{vanHan--strong-survey}.

+However, our new proof is independent of previous works, and seems to have little in common with them.
 Very roughly, the existing methods in this area depend on controlling the expected traces of powers or other transforms of a random matrix $\pi_n(a)$ so well that one can infer bounds on expected operator norms as a consequence.
 By contrast, annealed AP entropy lets us work directly with positive definite functions on $\Gamma$, without ever picking an element $a$ of $C^\ast \G$ and considering the resulting random operator $\pi_n(a)$ or its norm.

 The second part of Theorem~\ref{mainthm:tempered} requires most of the work.
-It amounts to proving that $\rmh^0(\phi) < 0$ whenever $\phi$ is unital and not tempered.
-We do this by combining the Seward expansion of $\hann$ with a classic characterization of tempered positive definite functions on finitely generated free groups due to Haagerup~\cite{Haa79}.
-With both of those in hand, the remaining work depends on some careful but elementary estimates.
-It occupies Sections~\ref{sec:cyclic}--~\ref{sec:proof-of-D}, and is following by a discussion in Section~\ref{sec:tempered-reflections}.
+The key is to prove that $\rmh^0(\phi) < 0$ whenever $\phi$ is not tempered.
+We do this by combining the Seward expansion of $\hann$ with an explicit realization of the GNS representation $\pi_\phi$ as a compact perturbation of an inflation of the regular representation.

+To place this argument in its proper context, we need some of the general theory of approximate equivalence and containment for separable unital representations of a separable C*-algebra $\A$, which goes back to classic work of Voiculescu, Arveson, and Hadwin.
+More recently, Ab\'ert and Elek have introduced a natural topology on the space $\Rep^\sim_{\rm{a}}(\A)$ of approximate equivalence classes of separable unital representations of $\A$ (or on the corresponding space $\Rep^\sim_{\rm{a}}(\G)$ for a countable group $\G$).
+They show that this topology is compact and metrizable.
+Following~\cite{APE4}, we call it the `strong quotient' topology, because it simultaneously strengthens both Fell's quotient topology from~\cite{Fel60b,Fel62} and the mode of `strong convergence' for representations~\cite{Magee--survey,vanHan--strong-survey}.
+We recall the background that we need from this theory in Chapter~\ref{chap:approx}, although our presentation of it has some novel features.
+Later, Corollary~\ref{cor:h0-almost-contained} shows that zeroth-order AP entropy is invariant under approximate equivalence, and non-increasing under approximate containment.